rhyanvargas/gender-statistic-analysis-rhyanvargas/README.md

 ### Challenges Faced
 - Deciding on what type of data to use
 - Whether or not to clean the null values, to prevent inaccurate results
+- How to order/sort the years in #3 so that the calculations on those year's values are accurate.
 ### What I Learned
 - Assigning a variable to the last value of an enhanced for loop without transforming the `Iterable` into an array list.
+- My first time reading and filtering data from a .csv in an application
+-
 ```
  for(DoubleWritable value : values){
             if(index == 0) {